MikhailZoline/skeleton-ios/README.md

   • <a href="#️-contributing">Contributing</a>
 </p>

-Skeleton screens, when used to indicate that a screen is loading, are perceived to be of a shorter duration compared to other loading animations.
+Skeleton screens, when used to indicate that a screen is loading, are perceived to be of a shorter duration compared to other loading animations. **Skeleton Screens are focused on the indicator and not the progress**.
 Skeleton displays that take advantage of slow, steady movements that move left to right are seen as shorter.
 Apple's native skeleton loader already exists in the SkeletonUI framework, but it can only be used in conjunction with the SwiftUI and Combine frameworks.